ecoinvent/ecoinvent-topology/docs/technical.rst

 Operating systems
 -----------------

-OS X and Any-nix should be fine; bash shell scripts are used extensively, so considerable work would be needed to get everything running on Windows.
+*nix should be fine; bash shell scripts are used extensively, so considerable work would be needed to get everything running on Windows.

 Installation requirements
 -------------------------

 Python dependencies
 ```````````````````

-CG is currently only compatible with Python 2.7

 * babel
 * fastkml
 * fiona